Acetaminophen/aspirin/caffeine/salicylamide (By mouth)

-- Make sure your doctor knows if you are pregnant or breast feeding.
-Tell your doctor if you have a stomach ulcer, asthma, or problems with your blood.
+- Tell your doctor if you have liver or kidney disease, a stomach ulcer, asthma, or problems with your blood.

-- Aspirin can cause a rare but serious illness called Reye's syndrome in children and teenagers.
-Do not give this medicine to a child or teenager who has chicken pox or symptoms of a virus or the flu, unless your doctor has told you to.
-If a child has behavior changes along with nausea and vomiting while using this medicine, call the child's doctor right away.
+- Aspirin can cause a rare but serious illness called Reye syndrome in children and teenagers.
+Do not give this medicine to a child or teenager younger than 18 years, unless your doctor has told you to.
+If the child or teenager has behavior changes along with nausea and vomiting, call his doctor right away.

 - If your symptoms do not improve within 10 days, or if they get worse, call your doctor.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: